iPhone Storage Full? Complete Troubleshooting Guide

 - Or "Delete App" to remove everything and reinstall fresh

-- Backup iPhone to iTunes/Finder
+- Backup iPhone to iTunes/Finder first

 - Reset iPhone to factory settings